youcancallmeben/portfolio/about.md

 <!-- **background** -->
 #### I came to design from a background in IT
 <!-- I am a designer with a background in IT. <br> -->
-having worked in various roles from Industrial automation, web design, Quality management, and UX, I have developed an interdisciplinary skillset and bring strong interaction design, problem solving and problem finding skills.
+Having worked in various roles from Industrial automation, web design, quality management, and UX, I have developed an interdisciplinary skillset and bring strong interaction design, problem solving and problem finding skills.
 <!-- allowing me to design solutions in a holistic way.  -->

 <!-- **passioni** -->